 - Practice-inspired working papers – this type of contribution discusses relevant professional practice and learning in light of related research and policy

-We invite submissions to our first issue of this brand-new working paper series.
+We invite submissions to our second issue of this working paper series.

 Please refer to the writing guidelines and the information on the submission process

 Please use the template file for the formatting of the text of your working paper

 A typical working paper of any of the three types is expected to be up to 2,500 words long excluding the list of references.
 In addition, please include a 150-200 abstract and a list of 3-5 key words